James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 None of Dyson’s upright options has a soft roller attachment, making them highly inefficient.

-Plus, these vacuums are massive and won’t fit underneath furniture.
+Additionally, these vacuums are large and won’t fit under furniture.

-High suction isn’t required to clean hard surfaces (like hardwood), so stick with any of Dyson’s stick vacuum or hard-floor-only alternatives.
+High suction isn’t required to clean hard surfaces (like hardwood), so consider any of Dyson’s stick vacuums or hard-floor-only alternatives.

 Are Dyson attachments interchangeable?